-GRI Standard DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Energy 3-1 Process to determine material topics Materiality 3-2 List of material topics Materiality GRI 3: Material Topics 2021 3-3 Management of material topics Protect the Planet Operating companies manage their energy procurement independently; however, in 2022, guidance was deployed to our EHS significant sites to prompt feasibility of procuring clean energy through utility providers, installation of on-site renewable energy sources, and clarity regarding the environmental attributes associated with both transactions.
+GRI STANDARD DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Energy 3-1 Process to determine material topics Materiality Assessment 3-2 List of material topics Materiality Assessment 3-3 Protect the Planet Operating companies manage their energy procurement independently; however, in 2022, guidance was deployed to our EHS significant sites to prompt feasibility of procuring clean energy through utility providers, installation of on-site renewable energy sources, and clarity regarding the environmental attributes associated with both transactions.
 We are compiling and tracking options based on the results of this effort.
-Through the EHS Risk Score, each EHS significant site is responsible for conducting this review, developing an action plan (if applicable) and documenting their findings, progress, and outcomes.
+GRI 3: Material Topics 2021 Management of material topics Through the EHS Risk Score, each EHS significant site is responsible for conducting this review, developing an action plan (if applicable) and documenting their findings, progress, and outcomes.
 The EHS Risk Score is evaluated semi-annually, with the objective of reducing the overall risk score each year.
 In 2022, we established an energy roundtable, comprised of facilities, EHS, and operations managers across the operating companies.
 Meetings were conducted quarterly to enable cross-operating company best practice and knowledge sharing, as well as introduce external expert insights to those directly responsible for managing energy at our largest sites.
 We developed a renewable energy policy to define generally accepted sources of renewable energy and procurement options available to operating companies.
 This policy guides operating companies as they explore renewable energy procurement through their utility providers, as well as on-site renewable installations.
 We have a third-party provider who monitors and manages energy procurement in deregulated markets in U.S. and Europe.
-302-1 Energy consumption within the organization Data Tables GRI 302: Energy OrganizatiOH 2023 CDP Climate Change Response, C8.2a Data Tables 2016 302-3 Energy intensity 2023 CDP Climate Change Response, C9.1a 302-4 Reduction of energy consumption Data Tables
+302-1 Energy consumption within the Data Tables organization 2024 CDP Corporate Questionnaire 7.30.1.4 GRI 302: Energy 2016 302-3 Energy intensity Data Tables 2024 CDP Corporate Questionnaire 7.52.1 302-4 Reduction of energy consumption Data Tables

-GRI STANDARD DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Emissions 3-1 Process to determine material topics Materiality 3-2 List of material topics Materiality GRI 3: Material Topics 2021 3-3 Management of material topics Protect the Planet We implemented standard work to align our GHG inventory management, accounting, and disclosure process and controls with the Greenhouse Gas Protocol's Corporate Accounting and Reporting Standard.
+GRI STANDARD DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Emissions 3-1 Process to determine material topics Materiality Assessment 3-2 List of material topics Materiality Assessment GRI 3: Material Topics 2021 3-3 Management of material topics Protect the Planet We implemented standard work to align our GHG inventory management, accounting, and disclosure process and controls with the Greenhouse Gas Protocol's Corporate Accounting and Reporting Standard.
 In 2022, we successfully achieved Limited Assurance for our 2019 (base year) and 2021 GHG inventories.
 Limited Assurance was also achieved for our 2022 inventory.
 We are committed to conducting third-party assurance each year; Limited Assurance for the 2023 inventory was achieved in March 2024.
 In 2020, we transitioned to the Intelex Sustainability Performance Indicators (SPI) platform, where data quality tollgates and checks are configured to automatically flag anomalous and/or significantly different consumption quantities of key sources of GHG emissions.
 Environmental data undergoes a quarterly internal audit to improve data quality.
 Feedback is provided to users if/when data anomalies are identified and corrective actions are needed.
 In 2022, we deployed a PowerBI dashboard to provide visibility across the organization to environmental data, including GHG emissions, water, and waste.
 This has enabled greater understanding and immediate access to data, empowering operating companies to action their reporting gaps and performance.
-305-1 Direct (Scope 1) GHG emissions Data Tables 2023 CDP Climate Change Response, C6, C7 GRI 305: 305-2 Energy indirect (Scope 2) GHG emissions Data Tables 2023 CDP Climate Change Response, C6.2, C6.3 Emissions 2016 305-4 GHG emissions intensity Data Tables 2023 CDP Climate Change Response, C4.1b 305-5 Reduction of GHG emissions Data Tables 2023 CDP Climate Change Response, C7.9
+305-1 Direct (Scope 1) GHG emissions Data Tables 2024 CDP Corporate Questionnaire 7 GRI 305: 305-2 Energy indirect (Scope 2) GHG emissions Data Tables 2024 CDP Corporate Questionnaire 7 Emissions 2016 305-4 GHG emissions intensity Data Tables 2024 CDP Corporate Questionnaire 7 305-5 Reduction of GHG emissions Data Tables 2024 CDP Corporate Questionnaire 7